-AstraZeneca’s COVID vaccine may have posed a higher heart risk for young women, study shows
+AstraZeneca’s COVID Vaccine May Have Posed a Higher Heart Risk for Young Women, Study Shows

 The mortality data came from two independent sources: deaths registered by June 8, 2022, and hospital deaths by March 31, 2022.

-The team found a very small increase in deaths in the 12 weeks after vaccination in young men who received a mRNA vaccine, but said that the finding was not statistically significant.
-Only young women — just over 177,000 — who received a dose of AstraZeneca had a higher risk of death.
+The team found a very small increase in cardiac-related deaths in the 12 weeks after vaccination in young men after a second dose of an mRNA vaccine, but said that the finding was not statistically significant.
+Only young women — just over 177,000 — who received at least one dose of AstraZeneca had a higher risk of cardiac-related death.

 The analysis does not conclusively link the vaccines to the deaths, experts cautioned.